 Discharge same or next day, wound healing monitored over weeks

-Non-healing wounds caused by vascular disease have traditionally been managed with wound dressings and debridement alone, which cannot succeed without adequate blood flow, or with major bypass surgery under general anaesthesia.
+Non-healing wounds caused by vascular disease have traditionally been managed with wound dressings and debridement alone, which cannot succeed without adequate blood flow, or with major bypass surgery under general anesthesia.

 A wound that will not heal is almost always telling you something about circulation.
 Treating the surface without addressing blood flow rarely works.
 Restoring circulation is the most important step, and we can usually do it through a pinhole in the wrist.